|

 Perhaps Mother Margaret Mary knew that her students' boyfriends and fiancés would soon be returning home from World War II and would be ready to start living a normal life again.
 In those days, too, Loyola University (decades before Marymount came along) was considered the Mount's "brother school," and there were regular mixers and galas at local hotel ballrooms and social clubs that included dancing to the fabulous Big Band music of the 1940s.

-most in uniform, during the closing days of World War II.
+Mount girls at the Senior Prom with their boyfriends, most in uniform, during the closing days of World War II.
+This 1945 event was held at a local social club. |

 As a result of Mother's suggestion, the bottom floor of Coe Library was designed with its own, separate entrance.
 Guests entered via an open "colonnade" with an ocean view that extended the length of the library building.
 French doors opened onto the 160-foot-long ballroom.
 The dance floor was made of dense, highly polished maplewood, the same material used for basketball courts.
 Other features included a small room for checking coats and wraps, a small kitchen and an orchestra pit for live music.